Master and Measure

 |General Elective 1 (3 credits)||General Elective II (3 credits)|

 Hands On, Real World

-Students design their capstone projects based on their career aspirations.
-For those interested in careers outside of research, the capstone involves a year-long internship in Duke Health or entities outside the university such as government or community agencies, payors or the many biomedical companies around the Research Triangle.
+To go from theory to practice, in their second year Population Health Science master’s students complete a capstone project tailored to their career aspirations.
+For those interested in careers outside of research, the capstone involves a year-long internship in Duke Health or entities outside the university such as government or community agencies, payers or the many biomedical companies around the Research Triangle.
 The internship concludes with a master’s paper based on the experience.

-For those interested in a population health sciences doctoral program at Duke or elsewhere or otherwise plan a research career, the capstone project involves faculty-mentored individual research including primary data collection and analysis.
-Students complete a thesis in the form of a publishable manuscript
+For those interested in a population health sciences doctoral program at Duke or elsewhere or plan a research career, the capstone project involve faculty-mentored individual research including primary data collection and analysis.
+Students who choose this track complete a thesis or publishable research paper.

 As an epidemiologist, Dr. Meira Epplein studies modifiable risk factors in under-served populations, focusing on the association between infection and cancer.
 She answers three questions on H. pylori and cancer and her latest study, the Durham Initiative for Stomach Health (DISH).
 Read More